Wireguard VPN Setup

 $ brew install wireguard-tools

 Please refer to installation section of Wireguard website to get package for your OS.
-Also, as Wireguard is open-source software you can compile from source.

 Once we’ve Wireguard installed we’ll need to have base64 encoded public / private keys on both Server and Client side.
 Use following command to create base64-encoded public and private keys: